Levels of Assessment

 A component of teaching is assessing to determine if students understand/can apply the materials being taught.
-It can be informal, with no reporting of assessment results and used to identify when additional time/practice is needed.
-The college offers training in Classroom Assessment Techniques or “CATS” the beginning of each semester to learn more.
+It can be informal, with no reporting of assessment results, and used to identify when additional time/practice is needed.
+The college offers training in Classroom Assessment Techniques or “CATS” at the beginning of each semester to learn more.

 Faculty in collaboration with their program coordinator/department chair measure student proficiency for course objectives.
-Examples: common final exam with questions linked to specific course objectives, embedded test questions across multiple course offerring, use of rubrics, etc
+Examples: common final exam with questions linked to specific course objectives, embedded test questions across multiple course offering, use of rubrics, etc

-Refer to the course objectives to know what the students will be able to know, do and think/behave (attitudes) after completing a course.
+Refer to the course objectives to know what the students will be able to know, do, and think/behave (attitudes) after completing a course.

 Determine assessment measures to determine if students are learning those objectives.